 In Segmentation, there are six chart types that may be used to visualize various analyses.

-In Table View, you can click the "AGG" button to view aggregate numbers.
+In Table View, you can choose the "AGG" button to view aggregate numbers.
 This will add an extra column at the far right end of the chart showing aggregate numbers for each row.

 Count shows you underlying data that is visualized the amount of users for each time period.
 These are the same values that you see when hovering over data points on the graph.

-There are two data types that can be explored in table view.
+There are three modes that can be explored in table view.

 Stacked Bar Chart

 The Stacked Bar Chart is a visualization option available when an event has been broken out by its component event properties or user properties.
-The option to use a Stacked Bar Chart appears after a "By" clause has been added to one or more query rows.
+The option to use a Stacked Bar Chart appears after a Group By clause has been added to one or more query rows.

 Combination Line/Bar Chart